-We have audited the Financial Report of Metrics The Financial Report comprises: Master Income Trust (the Fund).
+We have audited the Financial Report of Metrics Master Income Trust (the Fund).

-In our opinion, the accompanying Financial Report of the Fund is in accordance with the Corporations Act 2001, including:

-- giving a true and fair view of the Fund's financial position as at 30 June 2023 and of its financial performance for the year ended on that date: and - complying with Australian Accounting Standards and the Corporations Regulations
+In our opinion, the accompanying Financial Report of the Fund gives a true and fair view, including of the Fund's financial position as at 30 June 2024 and of its financial performance for the year then ended, in accordance with the Corporations Act 2001, in compliance with Australian Accounting Standards and the Corporations Regulations 2001.